elasticsearch-dump/elasticsearch-dump/README.md

                     Name of the column to extract the record type from When exporting to CSV this column can be used to override the default type (@type) column name (default : null)
---force-os-version
+--csvIncludeEndRowDelimiter
+                    Set to true to include a row delimiter at the end of the csv (default : false) --force-os-version
                     Forces the OpenSearch version used by elasticsearch-dump.
                     (default: 7.10.2)